Marquette Golden Eagles men's soccer

 The Marquette Golden Eagles men's soccer program represents the Marquette University in all NCAA Division I men's college soccer competitions.
 Founded in 1964, the Golden Eagles compete in the Big East Conference.
 The Golden Eagles are coached by Louis Bennett.
-Marquette plays their home matches at Valley Fields.
+Marquette plays its home matches at Valley Fields.

 Postseason tournament history

 NCAA Tournament

-Marquette has appeared in three NCAA Tournaments.
-Their best performance came in 2013, when they reached the round of 16.
+Marquette has appeared in four NCAA tournaments.
+Its best performances came in the 2013 and 2020 tournaments, reaching the round of 16 in both.